ISO PS007 User Accounts and Acceptable Use

 Student Account Requests

-- Students must be registered for classes to request and retain the computer account.
+- Students must be registered for classes to request and retain a computer user account.

-- Student accounts will automatically be renewed each Fall and Spring semester, if registration is continuous (students registered in the Spring will be able to retain their account over the Summer semester).
+- Student user accounts will automatically be renewed each Fall and Spring semester, if registration is continuous (students registered in the Spring will be able to retain their account over the Summer semester).

-- When no longer registered, the student's account will be put on hold for a period of nine months.
-If the account has not been reactivated by the end of this period, the account will be deleted.
+- After 2 years of non-registration, the student's user account will be placed on hold for a period of nine months.
+After 9 months, the account will be deleted.

 Employee Account Requests

 - Accounts will be closed immediately upon termination of employment and all contents from the account deleted after one month.

 - A limited number of Retirees were 'grandfathered' and allowed to retained their email accounts, however if at any time no activity has occurred for one month the account will be closed, and its contents deleted one month later.

 Sponsored Account Requests